Who Is This Credit Card Best For?

 Bank of America offers AAA Member Rewards Visa cardholders free access to their FICO score, 24/7 customer service, and assistance via online chat.
 Not that unusual, but nice to have.

 This card has industry-standard security features, like the option to sign up for text or email fraud alerts.
-Bank of America also offers fast and free card replacement for lost or stolen cards, and the option to quickly lock your card via the mobile app.
+Bank of America also offers fast and free card replacement for lost or stolen cards.

 The AAA Member Rewards Visa has fees typical of what you’ll find on other rewards cards.
 Like most travel cards, this one doesn’t charge a foreign transaction fee when you travel outside of the U.S.